 XML Authority’s schema library contains the schemas required to produce XML files for the internalised settlement reporting.

-XML Authority’s intuitive user interface makes producing valid AIFMD XML filings easy with little or no training.
+XML Authority’s intuitive user interface makes producing valid Internalised Settlement XML filings easy with little or no training.

-The European Commission Directive and ESMA’s implementation guidance provided by the OECD can be difficult to interpret.
+ESMA’s implementation guidance can be difficult to interpret.
 A detailed understanding of the data requirements can be gained at a glance with XML Authority’s simple presentation of the schema as a set of forms and tables.